krusseth-designs/capstone/README.md

 **User Authentication:**
 Players will have the ability to sign up and log in to the app.
-User data, including first name, last name, password, and email address, will be securely stored in a PostgreSQL database.
+User data, including first name, password, and email address (optional), will be securely stored in a PostgreSQL database.

 **Pokedex Building:**
 Players will draw Pokemon cards, each featuring a two-digit math problem (addition, subtraction, or multiplication) on the front.